alexk99/the_router/conf_options2.md

 ### ipoe subsc username

-A command to configure IPoE subscriber's username.
+Configures IPoE subscriber's username.
 The username will be used in RADIUS packets.

 	ipoe subsc username format "<field>[:<field>]..." [delimiter ":"]